 - Pass out 2–3 cookies to each student.

-- Next, ask them to eat two-thirds of a cookie, three-fourths of a cookie, and one-half of a cookie.
+- Instruct students to eat two-thirds of a cookie, three-fourths of a cookie, and one-half of a cookie.

-- Review what fractions are: a numerical quantity that is not a whole number.
+- Review that fractions are a numerical quantity that is not a whole number.

 - Read If You Were a Fraction to the class.